kimm9/blockchain/hello_world_voting/hello_world_voting_lab.md

 candidates = {"David": "candidate_1", "Matt": "candidate_2", "Jane": "candidate_3"}
 ```

-- Since we set all the variables needed, we will creating a functions that allows us to vote for candidates:
+- Since we set all the variables needed, we will be creating a function that allows us to vote for candidates:

 ```
   function voteForCandidate() {